Application Deadline: January 1 for fall admission

 - Official transcripts from every accredited U.S. College and/or University attended.
 This does NOT include transcripts for study abroad classes that are itemized on a U.S. college or university transcript.

 - Transcripts from institutions outside the United States must be submitted for an academic credential review by Education Credential Evaluators, Inc., Educational Perspectives, International Consultants of Delaware, International Education Research Foundation, Inc., Josef Silny and Associates, Inc., or World Education Services.
 Please allow additional time for your application to be processed.

 - Three letters of recommendation.
 We strongly recommend that two letters be from college-level instructors who are familiar with your academic ability.
 Please note that CSDCAS will ONLY accept electronic letters of recommendation.

 - Graduate Record Exam (GRE) score (Institution Code – 0681).

-- Personal Essay (specific instructions are located in our FAQ section and on the Documents page of the CSDCAS application).
+- Personal Essay (specific instructions are located in our Application FAQs section and on the Documents page of the CSDCAS application).

 - For international students whose native language is not English: Official scores from the TOEFL examination unless the candidate has completed a baccalaureate degree at a university or college where the primary language of instruction is English.